Zudest/KingdomDuels/content/rules-old.md

 - 2000 LP.
 Starting hand of 5, draw 1 each turn (even in the first turn).
 - The Board has 5 monster zones and 5 spell/trap zones.
 No link/pendulum/field zones.
 - Rule Cards exist (which are Extra Deck cards that change how the game is played).
 - Setup Rule cards must be played in the Setup Phase: Your Field Setup define your terrains.
-You can change up to 2 cards from your starting hand with cards from your Duelist Setup "strategy".
+You can change up to 2 cards from your starting hand with cards from your Duelist Setup "cardlist".
 - Terrain Markers exist (they go between the monster zones and the cards).
 They can give effects and "Field Power Bonus" to monsters on them.
 - You can summon normal monsters of any Level without a tribute.
 - You can play monsters in face-up DEF.